bump-sh/github-action/README.md

 * `expires` (optional): Specify a longer expiration date for **public diffs** (defaults to 1 day).
 Use iso8601 format to provide a date, or you can use `never` to keep the result live indefinitely.

 * `fail_on_breaking` (optional): Mark the action as failed when a breaking change is detected with the diff command.
 This is only valid with `diff` command.

+* `mcp_server` (required to deploy workflow document on MCP server): MCP Server id or slug.
+Can be found MCP Server settings: https://bump.sh/{your-organization}/workflow/set/{mcp-server-id}/tokens.
+This is only valid with the `deploy` command (default command).

 ## Contributing